fzhang00/fzhang00.github.io/_posts/2020-10-22-Virtual-Pet.markdown

 5. Feed and exercise your pet

     Now what's missing here is a way to feed your pet, and exercise it.

+        - When we feed the pet, health score goes up.
+        - When we exercise the pet, move score goes up.

      The pet owner can do these action by pressing a button for feeding, and shaking the microbit for exercise.
-They can even rock the microbit side to side for dancing, or flip it up side down as gymnastic.
-The imagination is yours.
-I will leave these part to you.
+I will leave these parts to you.
 There is one tip.

-    * Keep your event handling type function short.
+    *** Keep your event handling type function short. ***

     By event handling function.
 I mean these ```On Shake```, ```On Button A Pressed``` blocks.
 These blocks are best used to change variable value, and provide a very short notice, like display a icon for 200ms, or play one tone for 1/8 beat.
 Making notice too long will block display from other part of your program.

+    *** Also pay attention to keep your variable no bigger than 10. ***

+    This means only increase your variable if it is less than 10.

+    ```Python
+    if variable < 10:
+        variable = variable + 1
+    ```

 6. Add your creation